sparkletron/mini_colecovision/README.md

   date: 2024.03.24

-  details: A simple Colecovision that is much smaller than the original, and only uses +5v.
+  details: A Super Game Module Compatible Colecovision that is much smaller than the original, and only uses +5v.

   license: MIT